waynegramlich/home_injection_molding_notes/README.md

 ### Medium Machinery

-[http://www.mediummachinery.com/][Medium Machinery] makes an very capable looking injection molder.
+[Medium Machinery](http://www.mediummachinery.com/) makes an very capable looking injection molder.
 The web site is very easy to navigate.

+About $3K.
+This is a lot of machine for $3K.

 This machine clamps the mold from the bottom.

 ### Iasco-Tesco